IanCarrasco/pytorch-lightning/docs/source/introduction_guide.rst

 |

-For clarity, we'll recall that the full LightningModule now looks like this.
+For clarity, we'll recall that the full :class:`~pytorch_lightning.core.LightningModule` now looks like this.

 .. code-block:: python